You just gave the best performance ever. You were calm, confident and engaging. The audience loved you!

 Shame Waves, helicopters and failure

 Shame Waves are like helicopter parents.
-Although their intentions are helpful—protecting us—there’s lots of subtle but powerful negative messaging.
+Although their intentions are good—to protect us—there’s lots of powerful negative messages.
 Shame Waves tell us “for our own good” that:

 - You’re not perfect at this

 - Because you’re not perfect, you’re a failure

 - Failure is bad

 - Failure never leads to success

 - If you fail you should quit immediately